Introduction to Electrical

 Financial support details

-All MAC classes are supported in part by our donors, which enables us to offer classes at a lower cost for all participants.
-We also recognize that our class fees may still be a barrier to participation and are committed to ensuring that cost is not a barrier to the hands-on learning opportunities that MAC provides.
+All of the programming at MAC is supported by donations, which enables us to offer classes at a lower cost to all participants.
+We also understand that our class fees may still be a barrier to participation for individuals with limited expendable income.

-To receive a partial scholarship, enter “MAC50” in the Promo Code field of the course registration checkout page.
-To receive a full scholarship, enter “MAC90” in the Promo Code field of the course registration checkout page.
+To receive a financial support discount of 25%, enter “community25” in the Promo Code field of the registration checkout page.
+To receive a financial support discount of 50%, enter “community50” in the Promo Code field.
+To receive a financial support discount of 75%, enter “community75” in the Promo Code field.

 More classes